tuckergs/smb2-relmod/README.md

 CmpFiles.hs outputs the differences of two RELs

+BonusList.hs lets you specify which stage ids constitute bonus levels.
+See the simpleBonusList.bonus.txt for a sample config for it

 The sources for most of the files have instructions about how to use them, or at least will tell you the usage if you run them with no arguments

 ## Assembly files